peckham4563/Rando-Pass-Generator/README.md

 # Week 3 Challenge

 ## Description
-This repository contains an edited HTML and edited CSS file that were changed in order to better the overall flow and visibilty of the code.
-The project instructions were to take an existing webpage and conform the code within to better it overall.
-Some of the criteria was when you viewed the code you can find semantic HTML elements, the code follwoed a logical structure, the given photo elements were given alternitive attributes to eaiser label them, and the page was given a concise and descriptive title.
+This repository contains an HTML file and a CSS file that was created in order to attempt to create a random password generating webiste.
+The project instructions were to take the given file and add code to make a fully functional webpage.
+The webpage should include options to select certain criteria for a desired passcode, and then have the ability to actually create the passcode.

 ## Installation